MudaliarArun/Autodesk-ReCap-Samples/WpfCSharp/README.md

 Dependencies
 --------------------
-This sample is dependent of five 3rd party assemblies:
+This sample is dependent of five 3rd party assemblies which would update/install automatically via NuGet:

 1. The RestSharp assembly